 Local or traditional detailing is one of the key attributes that form the architectural character of a conservation area.
 Such details should be retained and conserved on any historic building wherever possible.
 Without this, the special character of a conservation area can be easily lost over time.
-Examples of this in Moffat include painting or applying cement render over original masonry walls; removing or replacing original wrought- or castiron balustrading and railings; removing chimneys; replacing original slating with cheaper imported alternatives; and loss of historic shopfronts, windows and doors.
+Examples of this in Moffat include inappropriate forms of painting or applying cement render over original unpainted masonry walls; removing or replacing original wrought- or cast- iron balustrading and railings; removing chimneys; replacing original slating with cheaper imported alternatives; and loss of historic shopfronts, windows and doors.